The narcissist will withhold closure from you as fiercely as they withheld love and affection from you throughout the relationship.

 The only way that you’re going to get closure after narcissistic abuse is to grant it to yourself.
 You achieve this by accepting some incredibly hard truths and turning inward to heal yourself.

-The narcissist’s whole game is based around controlling you through fear and guilt.
-They learnt how to locate your deepest wounds throughout the relationship, so that they could painfully open them up and expose them.
+The narcissist’s whole game is based on controlling you through fear and guilt.
+They learnt how to locate your deepest wounds throughout the relationship so that they could painfully open them up and expose them.

 One of the scariest things to a narcissist is someone who’s fully aligned with themselves and standing in their true power.
 The narcissist’s tricks cannot work on that person and their complete inauthenticity shrinks in the light of truth.